After the Panama Papers were published, this is what Trudeau said:

 Of the 31 cases revealed to the Star, the CRA provided names to just 13 cases.
 The rest of the case names and all of the case numbers were redacted, making it impossible to determine the identity of the unnamed offshore tax cheats.

 Mr. Trudeau, why are you withholding information from the Canadian public.
 The public has the right to know the identities of those convicted of tax fraud.
 Court records are public information.
 Please release all information without redacting the case names.
 Also release information for all 49 cases.
-Why are you hiding information about the other 18 cases which had “money and other assets located offshore”?

 Read the Toronto Star article for details about one of these “offshore component” cases.